Table of Contents

-Some independent tattoo artists have already been building their own cordless machines, but now even well-known brands (discussed in the buying guide section) have caught on and are making their cordless products too.
+Some independent artists have already been building their own cordless machines, but now even well-known brands (discussed in the buying guide section) have caught on and are making their cordless products too.

 Read More: 10 Tattooing Legends That Have Inspired Handmade Tattoo Machines!